alefelipeoliveira/PythonFloorPlan/README.md

 ## Run

-Running with this command will show the floorplan plot
+Running with this command will show the floorplan trajectory plot
 ```
 $ python trajectory.py
 ```